japanj/pugs-detection/README.md

    To install exact version of **uv**, you can use the following command `pip install uv==0.7.3` or `pipx install uv==0.7.3`.

 5. Navigate to the root directory of the cloned repository.
-You should be in the directory containing `pyproject.toml`.
+You should be in the directory that contains `pyproject.toml`.

 6. Set up the virtual environment by running
    ```